-A. Compliance With Legal and Professional Direction
+A. Compliance with Legal and Professional Direction

-In conducting its investment program, the City shall comply with all State and City legal directives, conform to Generally Accepted Accounting Principles ("GAAP"), as promulgated by the Governmental Accounting Standards Board ("GASB"), especially including GASB Statements 3, 31 and 40, and avail itself of guidance furnished by governmental and industry professional organizations, including but not limited to the California Debt and Investment Advisory Commission ("CDIAC"), the Government Finance Officers Association ("GFOA"), the California Municipal Treasurer's Association ("CMTA"), the California Society of Municipal Finance Officers ("CSMFO"), the Municipal Treasurers Association of the Untied States and Canada ("MTAUS&C"), the Association of Finance Professionals ("AFP") and the Public Treasury Institute ("PTI").
+In conducting its investment program, the City shall comply with all State and City legal directives, conform to GAAP as promulgated by the GASB, particularly GASB Statements 3, 31, 40, and 72, and avail itself of guidance furnished by governmental and industry professional organizations, including but not limited to the California Debt and Investment Advisory Commission (CDIAC), the Government Finance Officers Association (GFOA), the California Municipal Treasurer's Association (CMTA), the California Society of Municipal Finance Officers (CSMFO), the Municipal Treasurers Association of the United States and Canada (MTAUS&C), the Association of Finance Professionals (AFP) and the Public Treasury Institute (PTI).
 It shall be the Policy of the City to ensure that staff involved in the investment program have regular training and adequate information resources provided by the preceding governmental and industry professional organizations.